dexter21767-dev/stremio-addon-sdk/docs/README.md

 * `port`
 * `cacheMaxAge` (in seconds); `cacheMaxAge` means the `Cache-Control` header being set to `max-age=$cacheMaxAge`
 * `static`: path to a directory of static files to be served; e.g. `/public`
+* `middlewares`: Array of functions to be used in the express router, will be added in the same order in the array.

 This method is also special in that it will react to certain process arguments, such as: